jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     ```

 1. Retry again in [PI Coresight][1] by adding the new symbol.
-1. Now that the symbol is starting to come together, it is time to make it look a little nicer by adding some stylinging to the container div and removing the labels added above.
+1. Now that the symbol is starting to come together, it is time to make it look a little nicer by adding some styling to the container div and removing the labels added above.

     ```html
     <div style="background: orange; color: black">